AhmedEsaam/KenKen-game-with-CSP-solver/README.md

 Exploring how to solve the Kenken game using CSP back and forward tracking.

 ## Geneator
-Generate a game of Kenken.
+Generate a game of Kenken